metarex-media/www-metarex-media/content/blog/2023-06-23-IBC-responsive-narrative-factory/index.md

 Basically ultra-fine-grained-personalisation becomes a relatively simple task if you have all the right components ready to go.

-The Infuse video player uses metadata provided by Metarex to deliver the components of a programme that the viewer wants.
+The Infuse video player uses metadata provided by {{% metarex %}} to deliver the components of a programme that the viewer wants.
 No extra storage or redndering is required - it's just a matter of using the metadata to automate the preparation.

-Technical, timeline and demonstration details will appear on our [RNF] page so you can follow along and maybe even download the MetaRex code from our [github].
+Technical, timeline and demonstration details will appear on our [RNF] page so you can follow along and maybe even download the MetaRex code from our [github repo.](https://github.com/metarex-media)

 [Responsive Narrative Factory]: https://show.ibc.org/accelerator-media-innovation-programme/accelerator-project-responsive-narrative-factory
 [RNF]:                          /project/archive/ibc2023/